 In times of illness (which doesn’t happen often) we will usually just drink bone broth until we start feeling better as it supports the body but is very easy to digest so the body’s energy can go to healing.
 In cases of stomach bugs or vomiting, bone broth often calms the stomach very quickly and helps shorten the duration of the illness.

-If you don’t want to DIY, there are also a couple great pre-made bone broth options on the market now from my affiliate partners:
+If you don’t want to DIY, this is a great pre-made bone broth option shipped straight to your door!

 If you aren’t already, make bone broth a regular part of your kitchen routine.
 It’s health boosting, inexpensive, and easy… you can’t afford not to!